 Chef Joya brings the comfort of food into green eating and loves to teach other’s how to find joy in doing the same.
 In her words: “The only way to do it right is to do it out of love.”

 Work That Matters

 LGBTQ+ changemakers are using their voices year-round to advocate for overlooked communities and usher in a new age of acceptance.
 As you can see, their work is opening doors for members of the community and giving them space to feel safe, heard and accepted.
 During season one, Ally supported the continuation of their important work by rewarding each business with $10,000 to carry on with making positive changes in the world.
 By addressing themes like visibility for minority audiences, creating equal access to business opportunities for small business owners and how major corporations can reinvest in local communities, the Changemakers series works to bring awareness to these important subjects.

 Interested in hearing more?
-Stay tuned for what’s to come this fall in season two!
+Stay tuned for what’s coming in 2023 in season two!